Diabetes symptoms: When diabetes symptoms are a concern

 Take your body's hints seriously

 If you notice any possible diabetes signs or symptoms, contact your doctor.
-The earlier the condition is diagnosed, the sooner treatment can begin.
-Diabetes is a serious condition.
-But with your active participation and the support of your health care team, you can manage diabetes while enjoying an active, healthy life.
+Diabetes is a serious condition, and the earlier it's diagnosed, the sooner treatment can begin.
+With your active participation and the support of your health care team, you can manage diabetes and enjoy an active, healthy life.